-14.4 Care Coordination and Continuity of Care: State Hospitals

-- 14.4.1 The Contractor shall work with the discharge team to identify potential placement options and resolve barriers to placement, to assure that individuals will be discharged back to the community after the physician/treatment team determines the individual is ready for discharge, per the timeline guidelines in the Ready to Discharge Behavioral Health Administration policy. - 14.4.2 The Contractor shall be responsible for coordinating discharge for the assigned Individuals and, until discharged, these Individuals will count against the Contractor's target allocation of State Hospital beds. - 14.4.3 The Contractor shall provide the following services for American Indian/Alaska Native Individuals in fee for service who have opted out of managed care: - 14.4.3.1 Crisis services and related coordination of care; - 14.4.3.2 Involuntary commitment evaluation services; and - 14.4.3.3 Services related to inpatient discharge and transitions of care. - 14.4.4 The Contractor shall ensure Individuals are medically cleared prior to admission to a State Hospital.
+- 14.4.1.2 The Contractor will be responsible for coordinating discharge for the patients assigned and, until discharged. - 14.4.1.2.1 The Contractor may not enter into any agreement or make other arrangements for use of State Hospital beds outside of this Contract - 14.4.2 Admission and Discharge Planning for State Hospital and Community 90/180 Civil Commitment Facilities - 14.4.2.1 The Contractor shall meet the requirements of the State Hospital MOU or Working Agreement. - 14.4.2.2 The Contractor shall ensure Individuals are medically cleared, if possible, prior to admission to a State Psychiatric Hospital or 90/180 Community Civil Commitment facility. - 14.4.2.3 The Contractor shall use best efforts to divert admissions and expedite discharges by using alternative community resources and mental health services, within Available Resources. - 14.4.3 The Contractor shall work with the discharge team to identify potential placement options and resolve barriers to placement, to ensure that Individuals will be discharged back to the community after the physician/treatment team determines the Individual is ready for discharge. - 14.4.4 The Contractor shall provide the following services for American Indian/Alaska Native Individuals in fee for service who have opted out of managed care: - 14.4.4.1 Crisis services and related coordination of care; - 14.4.4.2 Involuntary commitment evaluation services; and - 14.4.4.3 Services related to inpatient discharge and transitions of care. - 14.4.4.4 Assistance in identifying services and resources for Individuals with voluntary admission.